She was the world's smallest baby. Now she's a healthy infant

-Baby Saybie was born at 23 weeks and three days last December, weighing in at just 8.6 ounces --making her the smallest surviving baby in the world, according to officials at Sharp Mary Birch Hospital.
-She was released from the hospital on Wednesday weighing 5.6 pounds, CNN affiliate KSWB reported.
+Baby Saybie was born at 23 weeks and three days last December, weighing in at just 8.6 ounces about the weight of a large apple -- making her the smallest surviving baby in the world, according to officials at Sharp Mary Birch Hospital.
+She was released from the hospital earlier this month weighing 5.6 pounds, CNN affiliate KSWB reported.

 "After experiencing severe pregnancy complications, Saybie's mother gave birth via emergency cesarean section at 23 weeks, 3 days gestation in the womb," the hospital explained at a news conference.
 "Doctors said the preterm birth was necessary after they found that the baby was not gaining weight and her mother's life was at immediate risk."

-Note: Correction: A previous version of this story incorrectly stated that baby Saybie was released from the hospital Wednesday.
-She was released earlier this month.